Roebourne, Western Australia: History

-The site of the Withnells' house, which was rebuilt in 1937 by a later owner, is located on Hampton Street at the foot of Mount Welcome.
+The site of the Withnells' house, which was rebuilt in 1937 by a later owner, is on Hampton Street at the foot of Mount Welcome.

 Gold from Nullagine, discovered in 1878, and surrounding copper and tin mines contributed to Roebourne's prosperity in the 1880s and 1890s.
 With the decline of both, Roebourne lost the majority of its European population and became a shadow of its former self.
 Remnants from that era of prosperity are various National Trust buildings around the town.

-The area was struck by another cyclone in 1925 that destroyed the Port Samson jetty and lifted the bridge to Pope's nose from the river bed.
+The area was struck by another cyclone in 1925 that destroyed the Port Samson jetty and lifted the Pope's Nose bridge from the river bed.
 Several buildings were also destroyed with the town's residents seeking refuge in public brick buildings during the storm.

-Until the 1960s, Roebourne was a non-indigenous town operating as a regional administrative centre, with strict controls and curfews placed on movement of Aboriginal people to, from and within the town.
+Until the 1960s, Roebourne was a non-Indigenous town operating as a regional administrative centre, with strict controls and curfews placed on movement of Aboriginal people to, from and within the town.
 Most Aboriginal people were confined to camps and reserves a few kilometres away.
 However, as mining companies seeking to exploit the iron ore in the region constructed other company towns such as Dampier and Wickham for their workers, and as pastoralism declined, and with changing attitudes to Aboriginal welfare at governmental level in the late 1960s, Roebourne became a majority Aboriginal town as people moved out of the crowded camps and reserves, and from the outlying stations.

 In later years, Roebourne became notorious for the struggles between Aboriginal people and police that were documented in a federal report dealing with Aboriginal deaths in custody, which were documented as a major issue in Aboriginal affairs from the 1980s onwards.
 The report showed that Roebourne (with a largely Aboriginal population of 1,200) had ratios of police to citizens that were five times that of towns in more settled parts of Western Australia.

 Present day

 Currently Roebourne serves the passing highway traffic and tourism, especially as the gateway to many national parks in the interior.
-The town's education needs are met by the Roebourne School (1905), a K-12 school serving about 250 Aboriginal students.
-Roebourne also contains a TAFE campus, library and telecentre, as well as a small hospital.
+The town's education needs are met by the Roebourne School (built in 1905), a K-12 school serving about 250 Aboriginal students.
+Roebourne also contains a TAFE campus, library and telecentre, as well as 3 tiny hospitals.
+Each no bigger than the size of a small house.
 Many other services are provided from Karratha, 40 km away.

 The area is home to the Ngarluma people, but many Yindjibarndi and Banyjima people previously from outlying stations also live in the town.

 The Ganalili Centre is an Aboriginal-owned cultural space.
-It is a reclamation of the Victoria Hotel, infamous for a 1983 incident where police officers assaulted and killed John Pat, a sixteen-year-old Yindjibarndi boy.
+It is a reclamation of the Victoria Hotel, infamous for a 1983 incident where after a fight John Pat, a sixteen-year-old Yindjibarndi boy died in a police cell.

+The Old Roebourne General Store, now known as the Ieramugadu Store Maya, is owned and operated by the Ngarluma Yindjibarndi Foundation Ltd (NYFL) as a ‘social supermarket’ alongside a social enterprise cafe, where local First Nations people undertake employment and training.